Idaho Can you legally sell food from home in Idaho?

 Labeling How do you label cottage food products?

 The health department currently recommends adding labels to your products.
 Labels will soon be required once the new Idaho Food Code gets finalized, which will require labels to include an allergen warning and a statement that the product was produced in a home kitchen.

 Resources Where can you find more information about this law?

 - Job Title

 - Idaho Department of Health and Welfare

-- Patrick is familiar with the overall state of the home food industry in Idaho, but to learn more about how to sell homemade food, you should contact your health district.
+- Ed is familiar with the overall state of the home food industry in Idaho, but to learn more about how to sell homemade food, you should contact your health district.